gchudnov/bspec/README.md

 console.log(someSpec.explain());
 // ((ValidOrderSpec AND (NOT OverDueOrderSpec)) AND (NOT OrderProcessed))
 ```
-NOTE: a meaningful names will be printed only if specification is an instance of (Sync|Callback|Promise)Spec objects.
+NOTE: a meaningful names will be printed only if specification is an instance of `Spec` objects.

 ### .isSatisfiedBy(...)
 checks whether some _candidate_ object satisfies the specification.